RajKumarKushawaha/Lottery_Game-Assignment/README.md

 Features
 * Number Selection: Players can choose their numbers and submit them.
-* Random Winning Numbers: Winning numbers are generated dynamically.
+* Random Winning Numbers: The game generates winning numbers randomly for every round, ensuring unpredictability and fairness.
 * Result Evaluation: Automatically checks for matches to determine if you've won.

 How to Play